-Figure 10: Time-frequency spectra.
-The scale in the figures is provided in dB; however, the data in the figure is calculated using the formula 10logX.
+Figure 10.
+Time-frequency spectra.
+The scale in the figures is provided in dB; however, the data in the figure are calculated using the formula $10\log X$.
 The units of the time and frequency are minutes (hh:mm) and Hz, respectively.
-Owing to the malfunction of the electrode, no obvious signal can be seen in the Ez component of BH1.
+Owing to the malfunction of the electrode, no obvious signal can be seen in the E_z component of BH1.